fredwu/fredwu.me-v3/src/pages/blog/2013-06-29-the-future-of-computing-the-future-of-computer.md

 >
 > Programming languages invented over fifty years ago are still in use today, and Ruby has been around for twenty years now.
 This proves that computing is progressing slower than what a lot of people believe.
 >
 > On that note, there are many past cases whereby focuses were put on what was cool and new without understanding why.
-Compared to those “follower” software developers, the ones who command and understand the principles and theories behind changes and progresses have a much longer career longevity.
+Compared to those "follower" software developers, the ones who command and understand the principles and theories behind changes and progresses have a much longer career longevity.
 >
 > If you are a software developer who wants a longer career longevity, please read _The Future of Computing_! \*chuckles\*